yippyym/yippyym/README.md

 ### **Hey there, I'm Yani** 👋

-A curious 16 year old high school senior who currently resides in Toronto, Canada and has a keen interest in fusing the worlds of business and technology.
+A 17 year old high school senior who currently resides in Toronto, Canada with a keen interest in fusing the worlds of business and technology.

 🔭 **My current pursuits:**
 * University applications 👀